 The Writing Center provides assistance to all undergraduate (including Accelerated) and seminary/graduate students at any stage of the writing process.
 Peer tutors and professional writing tutors are here as a resource for you, to help with brainstorming, organizing, outlining, grammar, mechanics, MLA and APA formats, editing, and proofing.
 Even if you would just like to talk through a tricky assignment, or refine your rough draft, our tutors are eager to help you in your writing process.

-Students with disabilities who wish to receive accommodations must self-identify to the Director of Disability Services (DS).
+Students with disabilities who wish to receive accommodations must self-identify to the Accessibility Services Coordinator.
 Students who have been identified with a disability must present evidence of that disability.
 The student may provide medical documentation or a psycho-educational assessment to inform the determination of appropriate accommodations.
 An IEP or 504 Plan may also be sufficient to establish disability.
 All documentation is treated as confidential information under FERPA guidelines.
 For more specific information, click here.

-The DS Director will review the material and, if adequate for determining eligibility, an “intake interview” will be scheduled with the student.
+The Accessibility Services Coordinator will review the material and, if adequate for determining eligibility, an “intake interview” will be scheduled with the student.
 The interview may be conducted in person or by phone or email.
-Based on documentation and the intake interview, the Director will identify accommodations needed in each particular class and for campus activities and programs.
+Based on documentation and the intake interview, the Coordinator will identify accommodations needed in each particular class and for campus activities and programs.
 Once determined, the accommodations are affective immediately for that specific term and are provided as a means of ensuring access to all programs.
-The Director will assist the student in communicating the needs to faculty.
+The Coordinator will assist the student in communicating the needs to faculty.

-Accommodations do not automatically carry over from one term to the next; immediately upon registration for new courses, students must inform the DSO so that appropriate accommodations can be determined and faculty receive timely notification.
+Accommodations do not automatically carry over from one term to the next; immediately upon registration for new courses, students must inform the Accessibility Services Office so that appropriate accommodations can be determined and faculty receive timely notification.